wp-plugins/wp-page-widget/readme.txt

 == Description ==

+WP3.3 users: Please don't use it for now.
+There is a known issue that it does not work with 3.3.

 This made the widget selection much easier.
 With this plugin activated we can select widgets to show specifically for  one page / post / or custom post type.

 == Installation ==